Francis Barlow (Lincolnshire c.1626 - London 1704)

 [Saved] Oil painting on canvas, A Cassowary, by Francis Barlow (Lincolnshire c.1626 - London 1704), before 1676.
 A painting of a cassowary in an Italianate landscape, standing in profile to the left, with its right leg raised.
 A classical gateway is in the middle distance to the left.
 Behind the cassowary to the right is the base of a pyramid, on which a monkey is climbing.

-Possibly painted for Denzil Onslow, MP (1640/1–1721) of Pyrford, and possibly included in his bequest to his great-nephew, Thomas, 2nd Baron Onslow (1679–1740), of Clandon, where it was probably one of those recorded by Horace Walpole in 1764; acquired by the Ministry of Works from Gwendolen, Countess of Iveagh, in 1956, and transferred to the National Trust by HM Treasury in 1968.
+Possibly painted for Denzil Onslow, MP (1640/1–1721) of Pyrford, and possibly included in his bequest to his great-nephew, Thomas, 2nd Baron Onslow (1679–1740), of Clandon, where it was probably one of those recorded by Horace Walpole in 1764; Marked in Lady Iveagh’s 1966 Inventory, p3; Accepted by the Treasury in lieu of Estate Duty on the death of Lady Iveagh in 1968 (1968 Schedule A) and transferred to the National Trust in 1984

 Clandon Park, The Onslow Collection (National Trust)